-Because of the dominant influence of multiple scattering in LEED, the intensity spectra measured in LEED are strongly influenced by the local structures .
-The success of the technique called Diffuse LEED , which is used to determine local geometries of disordered surfaces by measuring the diffuse scattering in LEED patterns, attests to this.
-Because these approximations used for qc structures are necessary only to make the multiple scattering calculation tractable, in this paper we propose a different approach.
-Instead of carrying out an approximate calculation on an "exact" qc structure, we have carried out an exact calculation on an approximate structure.
-This method is referred to here as Method 2.
-The approximate structure used is periodic instead of a quasiperiodic, but it contains local structures that are expected to be present in the qc structure.
+Because of the dominant influence of multiple scattering in LEED, the intensity spectra measured in LEED are strongly influenced by the local structures.
+The success of the technique called diffuse LEED, which is used to determine local geometries of disordered surfaces by measuring the diffuse scattering in LEED patterns, attests to this.
+Because these approximations used for QC structures are necessary only to make the multiple scattering calculation tractable, in this paper we propose a different approach.
+Instead of carrying out an approximate calculation on an "exact" QC structure, we have carried out an exact calculation on an approximate structure.
+This method is referred to here as method 2.
+The approximate structure used is periodic instead of a quasiperiodic, but it contains local structures that are expected to be present in the QC structure.
 Since the structure is well defined, this method allows the positions of individual atoms to be considered in the analysis.
-We have applied this approach here to the 10-fold surface of decagonal Al-Ni-Co.
-In this paper, we expand on our previous "Method 1" analysis and present new results using the "Method 2" approach.
+We have applied this approach here to the tenfold surface of decagonal Al-Ni-Co.
+In this paper, we expand on our previous "method 1" analysis and present new results using the "method 2" approach.

-Earlier Work on d-Al-Ni-Co Structures
+EARLIER WORK ON d-Al-Ni-Co STRUCTURES

-Decagonal Al-Ni-Co falls into the polygonal class of qc's , with 10-fold quasiperiodic order in the plane perpendicular to its periodic direction.
-Its 10-fold symmetry is apparent in the macroscopic qc's, which typically are grown as rods or needles having their axes parallel to the periodic direction, and possess decagon-shaped edges on the cylindrical surface .
-Decagonal qc's have been studied using many experimental techniques because they have been available as thermodynamically stable, large, high-quality samples for several years.
-The stable Al-Ni-Co qc structure was discovered by A. P. Tsai et al. in 1989 , and its phase diagram has been extensively studied 11-13.
-Al-Ni-Co alloys have at least eight different types of quasicrystalline phases, which exist at various compositions and temperatures .
+Decagonal Al-Ni-Co falls into the polygonal class of QC's, with tenfold quasiperiodic order in the plane perpendicular to its periodic direction.
+Its tenfold symmetry is apparent in the macroscopic QC's, which typically are grown as rods or needles having their axes parallel to the periodic direction, and possess decagon-shaped edges on the cylindrical surface.
+Decagonal QC's have been studied using many experimental techniques because they have been available as thermodynamically stable, large, high-quality samples for several years.
+The stable Al-Ni-Co QC structure was discovered by Tsai et al. in 1989, and its phase diagram has been extensively studied.11-13 Al-Ni-Co alloys have at least eight different types of quasicrystalline phases, which exist at various compositions and temperatures.
 The composition of the sample used in this study, Al73Ni10Co17, falls into the basic Co-rich phase.
 The phase that has the best-characterized bulk structure, however, is the basic Ni-rich structure.

 Structural studies of the basic Ni-rich structure suggested that it has a period of about 4 Å along its periodic direction, while the other structures of Al-Ni-Co have diffuse scattering in their x-ray diffraction patterns, which indicate an 8 Å period.
-The structure of the basic Ni-rich phase has been studied by several different techniques, including electron diffraction and microscopy 15-18 and x-ray diffraction .
-These studies offered several different bulk structure models and prompted several additional models 18, 21-25.
-Two subsequent x-ray diffraction studies were able to rule out some of these proposed models for the bulk structure, including ones that were based on configurations of identical clusters.
-The conclusion from the high-resolution synchrotron x-ray diffraction study by Cervellino et al. was that the only model that is consistent with all of the experimental data consists of recurring structure motifs (clusters) which are not all identical in terms of their atomic arrangements, but which themselves have a perfectly quasiperiodic spatial arrangement based on a pentagonal Penrose tiling.
-Some of the structural details determined in this study rely on certain other measurements, in particular the EXAFS study of Zaharko et al., which was able to distinguish between Co and Ni local structures .
-This structure is consistent with the results of a more recent total-energy based Monte Carlo prediction .
-Interestingly, this x-ray study determined that the periodic spacing is about 8 Å, and not 4 Å, as had been suggested by most other studies for the basic Ni-rich structure, and the ability to make this distinction is attributed to the higher-quality dataset used in this analysis .
+The structure of the basic Ni-rich phase has been studied by several different techniques, including electron diffraction and microscopy15-18 and x-ray diffraction.
+These studies offered several different bulk structure models and prompted several additional models.18,21-25 Two subsequent x-ray diffraction studies were able to rule out some of these proposed models for the bulk structure, including ones that were based on configurations of identical clusters.
+The conclusion from the high-resolution synchrotron x-ray diffraction study by Cervellino et al.26 was that the only model that is consistent with all of the experimental data consists of recurring structure motifs (clusters) which are not all identical in terms of their atomic arrangements, but which them-